 The I-20 is issued after a student has:

 - has been accepted into a program and all official transcripts (mark sheets) have been appropriately evaluated and received by the University,

-- has paid the advance deposit, as required by his/her program; and
+- has paid the advance deposit, as required by their program, and

-- has documented his/her financial plan for the chosen program.
+- has documented their financial plan for the chosen program.

 J-visa exchange program